 So, I did it, I ordered them.
 And I heard the angels singing in concert with the guitar solo of the millennium.
 I’d never felt more justified in my love of hyperbole.
 Or eating, let’s not forget the eating.

-Since then, Brussels sprouts having been slowly but surely finding a permanent spot in my ever-widening kitchen repertoire.
+Since then, Brussels sprouts have slowly but surely been finding a permanent spot in my ever-widening kitchen repertoire.
 You know what’s galling as all hell?
 It’s not hard to cook them, and cook them to be super-damned tasty.
 So, about those freezer bags of the noble vegetable dumped into boiling water and then served in an advanced state of structural breakdown: Damn them to everliving hell.
 Double-damn the people who think this isn’t murder, sacrilege, and misanthropy rolled up into a tasteless, toxic meatball.

 Brussels sprouts and I are fully reconciled.
 We’re friends.
 And I want to share the love so, yes, some recipes for your edible edification.
 It all starts with this, your basic roasted garlicky mini-cabbages:

 Roasted Brussels Sprouts with Toasted Garlic, modified slightly from Vegan With a Vengeance, Isa Chandra Moskowitz, p.
 125.

 - 1 lb Brussels sprouts, washed and halved (or cuts in thirds if they’re on the large side)

 - 3-5 cloves of garlic, chopped or minced

 - 1/4 tsp salt